Questions and Answers

 A: Yes, there are boys of all ages available for adoption from China.

-Q: Can we start to submit paperwork to adopt from China if we are pregnant knowing that the referral could take up to 2 years or is that not allowed?
+Q: Can we start to submit paperwork to adopt from China if we are pregnant knowing that the referral could take some time or is that not allowed?

 A: China requires that the prospective parents' youngest child be at least 3 years old at the time the dossier is submitted.
 You must wait until your youngest child is about 2.5 years old before beginning the adoption process.